edgedb/easy-edgedb/chapter9/index.md

 };
 ```

-This will of course depend on our game.
+These dates will of course depend on our game.
 Can a `PC` actually visit the ship when it's sailing to England?
 Will there be missions to try to save the crew before Dracula kills them?
-If so, then we will need more precise dates.
+If so, then we would need more precise dates and would need to make these properties into a `datetime`.
 But we're fine with these approximate dates for now.

 ## Adding defaults to a type, and the overloaded keyword